Spinal Tap (Lumbar Puncture) for Children

 - Check that your child understands which body parts will be involved in the test.

 - As best you can, describe how the test will feel.
-For instance, if your child is awake during the test, he or she may feel some discomfort or pressure when the needle is inserted.
+For instance, if your child is awake during the test, they may feel some discomfort or pressure when the needle is inserted.
 Reassure your child that this discomfort won’t last long.

 - Let your child ask questions, and answer these questions truthfully.
 Your child may feel nervous or afraid.
-He or she may even cry.
+They may even cry.
 Let your child know that you’ll be nearby during the test.

 - Use play when telling your child about the test, if appropriate.
 With younger children, this can involve role-playing with a child’s favorite toy or object.
 With older children, it may help to read books or show pictures of what happens during the test.